Metamaterial antenna: Ground plane applications

 Metamaterials employed in the ground planes surrounding antennas offer improved isolation between radio frequency, or microwave channels of (multiple-input multiple-output) (MIMO) antenna arrays.
 Metamaterial, high-impedance groundplanes can also improve radiation efficiency and axial ratio performance of low-profile antennas located close to the ground plane surface.
 Metamaterials have also been used to increase beam scanning range by using both the forward and backward waves in leaky wave antennas.
 Various metamaterial antenna systems can be employed to support surveillance sensors, communication links, navigation systems and command and control systems.

 Novel configurations

 Besides antenna miniaturization, the novel configurations have potential applications ranging from radio frequency devices to optical devices.
 Other combinations, for other devices in metamaterial antenna subsystems are being researched.
 Either double negative metamaterial slabs are used exclusively or combinations of double positive (DPS) with DNG slabs, or epsilon-negative (ENG) slabs with mu-negative (MNG) slabs are employed in the subsystems.
 Antenna subsystems that are currently being researched include cavity resonators, waveguides, scatters and antennas (radiators).
+By integrating dynamic elements, such as liquid crystals, into their structure, metamaterial antennas can be made tunable within different frequency ranges, from optical to RF.
 Metamaterial antennas were commercially available by 2009.